nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 120 - Computer Operating Systems/Course Content/Timesharing.md

 	- Sleep: process gives up CPU to wait for an event
 	- Wakeup: event occurred, makes the process ready
 - We don't want one process to run forever and hog all the resources.
+- Logical vs. Physical Execution is about what can be the case and what is the reality.

 ### Process vs Kernel
 - The kernel is code that supports processes, such as: